featherbread/randomizer/SERVERLESS.md

   isn't eligible for the AWS Free Tier.
 See the [Read/Write Capacity Mode][capacity mode] documentation for details.
-- The default configuration enables [AWS X-Ray][x-ray] tracing for the function and its requests to DynamoDB.
-X-Ray is free for up to 100,000 traces per month for every AWS account, and it's useful to see where each request is spending time.
-However, you can turn it off by passing `XRayTracingEnabled=false` to the deployment script.
+- The default configuration enables [AWS X-Ray][x-ray] tracing for the function and its AWS SDK requests.
+Every AWS account can collect up to 100,000 traces per month for free, which is useful to see where requests are spending time.
+  However, you can turn this off by passing `XRayTracingEnabled=false` to the deployment script.
 - My co-workers and I collectively make a little over 500 requests to the randomizer per month, and at that small of a volume it's essentially free to run on AWS even without the 12 month free tier.
 My _rough_ estimate is that